Conditional Statements

 Indentation Matters

 You may have noticed that the code block is indented.
-This is not just for readability, it is actually required in Python.
+This is not just for the readability, it is actually required in Python.
 The indentation tells Python which lines of code belong to the if statement.
-If you forget to indent, you will get an error.
+If you forget to indent, you will get an error or the code will not execute as expected.

 if x > 10: